 - Formation of cellular energy, i.e. ATP and NADPH

 It is the second phase of photosynthesis, where a plant exploits the cellular energy (ATP and NADPH) released from the light reaction to produce chemical energy by synthesizing sugars.

-The biosynthetic phase involves a reduction of six CO2 molecules and twelve H2 molecules from the NADPH into single glucose (C6H12O6) molecule.
+The biosynthetic phase reduces six CO2 molecules and twelve H2 molecules from the NADPH into a single glucose (C6H12O6) molecule.

-ADP and NADP are released by the hydrolysis of ATP and NADPH.
-It occurs during the absence of sunlight.
+The hydrolysis of ATP and NADPH releases ADP and NADP.
+It occurs in the absence of sunlight.
 A location of the light-independent reaction is inside the aqueous stroma of the photosynthetic apparatus (Chloroplast).
 It generally involves the following steps:

 - Usage of chemical energy coming from the light reaction.